Jumpat/SegAnyGAussians/README.md

 ## Rendering
-After saving segmentation results in the interactive GUI or running the scripts in prompt_segmenting.ipynb, the bitmap of the Gaussians will be saved in ./segmentation_res/<name>.pt .
+After saving segmentation results in the interactive GUI or running the scripts in prompt_segmenting.ipynb, the bitmap of the Gaussians will be saved in ./segmentation_res/\<name>.pt (you can set the name by yourself).
 To render the segmentation results on training views (get the segmented object by removing the background), run the following command:
 ```bash
 python render.py -m <path to the pre-trained 3DGS model> --precomputed_mask <path to the segmentation results> --target scene --segment
 ```